Early Learning Manager

 JOB SUMMARY

-This position will combine educational and programmatic responsibilities related to the development & success of the Education Department at OrchKids with a strong focus on Early Childhood Learning.
-The Early Learning Manager will oversee aspects of pre-instrumental programming including teacher recruitment & training, consistent on-site instructional coaching & support, curriculum oversight, and new program offerings.
-The Early Learning Manager will work closely with the Director of Education, as well as the Vice President and Associate Director of Programs to ensure consistency and excellence across all musicianship, exploratory, and bridge-programming sites.
+This position will combine educational and programmatic responsibilities related to the development and success of the Education Department at OrchKids, with a strong focus on pathways from Pre-K through 3rd grade early learning classes into beginning instrument and choir programming.
+The Early Learning Manager will oversee all aspects of the early learning programming including teacher recruitment and training, consistent on-site instructional coaching & support, curriculum oversight and development, and new program offerings.

 ESSENTIAL DUTIES AND RESPONSIBILITIES